DataDog/trace-examples/php/README.md

     # Php 5.6 - Apache - Laravel 4.2
     $ docker-compose build laravel42_php56_apache

-    # Php 5.6 - Nginx/fpm - Laravel 4.2
-    $ docker-compose build laravel42_php56_nginx

 Run the image you intend to try out:

     # Php 5.6 - Apache - Laravel 4.2
-    $ docker-compose run --rm laravel42_php56_apache composer update
     $ docker-compose up laravel42_php56_apache

-    # Php 5.6 - Nginx/fpm - Laravel 4.2
-    $ docker-compose run --rm laravel42_php56_nginx composer update
-    $ docker-compose up laravel42_php56_nginx
+The following end points are available

+    GET: /                          : the Laravel welcome screen
+    GET: /distributed-tracing       : a distributed tracing example

 Now you should be able to visit [localhost:8042](http://localhost:8042/) and see the Laravel welcome screen.
 A trace should be generated and be available for viewing in the [APM UI](https://app.datadoghq.com/apm/services) within a minute or two.